anemoi-hash/anemoi-rust/README.md

 * Pallas basefield (= Vesta scalar field)
 * Vesta basefield (= Pallas scalar field)

-For each of those fields, six instantiations of the Anemoi sponge construction are available:
+For each of those fields, two instantiations of the Anemoi sponge construction are available:

 * 1 column (2 cells) and rate 1
 * 2 columns (4 cells) and rate 3
-* 3 columns (6 cells) and rate 5
-* 4 columns (8 cells) and rate 7
-* 5 columns (10 cells) and rate 9
-* 6 columns (12 cells) and rate 11

 *NOTE*: Thanks to the particular design of the Jive compression mode for Anemoi in Merkle trees configuration, one can put digests both in the capacity and rate registers, where other algebraic hash functions like Rescue-Prime or Poseidon would require a larger number of cells to use their sponge mode as a 2-to-1 compression function to leave the capacity section untouched.
 In addition, there is almost no overhead of using the Jive compression method with a higher compression factor, reducing the cost of hashing by increasing the Merkle tree arity.